 Stay in control by accessing the game console’s built in parental controls.
 These enable parents to decide what content their children can access and which functions they are able to use.

 Disable In-game Purchases:

 We have all heard of the credit card horror stories of young children accidentally (or in some cases, knowingly) wracking up a hefty credit card bill through in-app/game purchases.
 After all, who doesn’t want some more ‘hay’ in that farming app at the click of a button, or to upgrade your avatar skin to obtain additional status in your game?

 - Disable in-app purchases within each game’s settings.

 Understand Online Collaboration Features:

-Connecting with strangers online doesn’t only happen on Social Media platforms.
-The gaming world is hyperconnected and highly collaborative.
-If your children play gaming consoles, there is no doubt that they will have access to games that allow them to play, chat and even stream live video with other connected players from all over the world.
+Connecting with strangers online doesn’t only happen on Social Media platforms – the gaming world is hyperconnected and highly collaborative.
+If your children use gaming consoles, there is no doubt they will have access to games that allow them to play, chat and even stream live video with other connected players from all over the world.

-- KNOW exactly who is on the other end of the games they are playing.
+- KNOW exactly who is on the other end of the games your children are playing.